 Who’s ready for a fabulous & easy chandelier makeover with spray paint?
-Our outdated metal chandelier looks amazing now & it only cost us a few dollars to transform.
+Our outdated metal brass chandelier looks amazing now & it only cost us a few dollars to transform.
 Sharing all my tips & tricks for how to spray paint a chandelier in less than 1 hour including before and after pics!

-An Easy Chandelier Makeover with Spray Paint in less than 1 Hour
+An Easy DIY Chandelier Makeover with Spray Paint in less than 1 Hour

 *this post contains affiliate links for more info click here*

 Before we even moved into our old farmhouse I knew I wanted to change the ugly brass candle dining room chandelier.

-Brass has never really been my style and I know that whatever was hanging in our dining room a hundred years ago looked nothing like this.
+Brass has never really been my style and I know that whatever antique was hanging in our dining room a hundred years ago looked nothing like this.

-My original plan was to paint our brass chandelier black but soon after painting our dining room walls,… I guess you could say I chickened out.
+My original plan was to paint our brass candlestick chandelier black but soon after painting our dining room walls,… I guess you could say I chickened out.

 I was worried that the walls and the chandelier would be too similar and I would regret painting it.

 After almost 4 years of living with the brass I finally got up the courage to take a chance & give our chandelier a makeover with spray paint!